joewing/jl/README.md

  - begin    Execute a sequence of functions, return the value of the last.
  - char     Return a character of a string.
  - concat   Concatenate strings.
+ - number?
+Determine if a value is a number.
+ - string?
+Determine if a value is a string.
+ - list?
+Determine if a value is a list.
+ - null?
+Determine if a value is nil.

 Examples
 ------------------------------------------------------------------------------